Related Practice Areas

 - Do your limitations prevent you from training for and completing a different type of work?

 The SSA does not consider you disabled if you are currently working and earn a salary greater than $1,000 per month.
-If you are not working due to a disability and you have a condition listed in the SSA database, you would likely qualify for benefits.
+If you are not working due to a disability and you have a condition listed in the SSA database, you would likely qualify for disability benefits.
 If your conditions are not listed in the database, the SSA considers whether it is equal to or greater than in severity to a similar condition on the list.
-It is likely to approve you for benefits if the severity is similar or greater but moves on to consider your work history if it deems that your disability is less severe than a similar disability in its database.
+It is likely to approve you for social security disability insurance benefits if the severity is similar or greater but moves on to consider your work history if it deems that your disability is less severe than a similar disability in its database.
 Here are some of the many factors the SSA considers from your work history when making a determination:

 - Primary tasks performed